TrusT28/sky-movies-api/README.md

 ```

 #### Ratings
-Delete a rating of user with id 1 for a movie with id 3 (requires auth by same user)
+Delete a rating of a user with id 1 for a movie with id 3 (requires auth by the same user)
 ```
 curl --location --request DELETE 'localhost:8080/ratings?movieId=3&userId=1' \
 --header 'X-Auth-Password: pass1' \